Uncannly/uncannly/README.md

 Return a random set of words drawn from a pool at the top, rather than a ranked list from the top.
 Only used for `words` mode.

+If a value is supplied, that will be the number of words from the top from which to draw.
+The maximum and default are both 10000.

 * **scoring method**

 The method used to score words by, and filter out the lower scoring ones.
 Four methods exist in a 2×2 matrix relationship: